Back to school Singapore: 7 Tips to get your kids back on a sleep routine!

 Back to school Singapore: Worried about settling back into a school-friendly sleep schedule after the holidays?
 Here are some tips!

+As the school holidays come to an end, going back to school after holidays for kids can be tough.
 It can be tricky to settle back into a school-friendly sleep schedule after the holidays, especially in this age of technology.
 But a good night’s sleep is essential to recharge your child for a busy day.

 No matter our age, we all need a good night’s sleep to perform at our best each day.
 This is especially true for children.
 Here are some reasons why sleep is important, and tips to help you implement an effective back-to-school sleep schedule.